oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 **Q: I work in a non-US institution / organization / company.
 Can I apply?**

-Yes, we welcome applications from abroad.
+Yes, we welcome applications from abroad for the *virtual* event.
+Due to COVID-19 concerns, the *in-person* event will be limited to vaccinated US residents.

 **Q: I was a participant in previous OceanHackWeek.
 Can I apply again?**